-- Install low flow toilets, shower heads and aerators on faucets.. - This is a bonus.
-Not only are you using less water but you're also not heating as much. - Use native plants in your landscapes. - Set your mower to the highest cutting level.
-This helps your lawn maintain moisture for a longer period of time. - Install a rain barrel system to water lawns and landscape.
-Rain water is far better for your lawn and plants than treated water. - Cover your swimming pool when not in use.
-This helps water to evaporate less. - Insulate hot water pipes. - Wash full loads of laundry and dishes. - Check for and repair leaks at least twice a year. - A dripping faucet can waste up to 2700 gallons of water a year. - \circ Leaks inside of a toilet can waste up to 7300 gallons of water a year. - \circ \quad Use a broom to clean sidewalks and driveways, not a garden hose.
+- o Install low flow toilets, shower heads and aerators on faucets.
+Not only do you use less water but you're not heating as much. - o Use native plants in your landscapes. - Set your mower to the highest cutting level.
+This helps your lawn maintain moisture for a longer period of time. - o Install a rain barrel system to water lawns and landscape.
+Rain water is far better for your lawn and plants than treated water. - o Cover your swimming pool when not in use.
+This helps water to evaporate less. - Insulate hot water pipes. - Wash full loads of laundry and dishes.

+Check for and repair leaks at least twice a year.

+- O A dripping faucet can waste up to 2700 gallons of water a year. - o Leaks inside of a toilet can waste up to 7300 gallons of water a year. - Use a broom to clean sidewalks and driveways, not a garden hose.